medrimonia/PFA-Nethack/README.md

 ## Used package

 Here's the list of the package needed in order to compile properly :
-* libunixsocket-java _The java bot use UnixSockets_
+* libunixsocket-java _The package might also be named libmatthew-java_

 ## Compiling